Wayne Rooney made history at Man United.

 Ibra was signed to play the main striker role meaning Rooney was given a more withdrawn role, although Jose Mourinho dropped the idea of playing him in midfield.

-His fourth (and record equalling) goal of the season came with Zlatan watching on from the bench with 18 goals already in his back pocket.
+His fourth (and record equalling) goal of the season came with Zlatan watching on from the bench with 18 goals already in his back pocket, but he got their eventually with a free-kick against Stoke.